 The ACHD conducts quarterly reviews of the Colorado Division of Water Resources well permits under the existing MOA and in accordance with the process outlined in the 2005 Five-Year Review Report (Army 2007) and provides the completed permits to the Army.
-ACHD identified 1 well permit approved for a monitoring well during FY23 within the CSRG exceedance area, and the required notification language was verified to be included on the issued permit.
+The ACHD review did not identify any well permits issued during FY24 within the CSRG notification areas.